 In the simulated EMOB+ 2030 scenario, EVs make up 13% of all vehicles.
 With this proportion of electric vehicles, market-led charging leads to more uniform, smoother operations for thermal power plant and reduces dependence on pumped storage.
 If electric vehicle owners connect their EVs to charging points whenever possible (here termed "frequent charging"), the combined cost savings in 2030 for Austria and Germany with market-led compared to non-market-led charging amount to €179 million/year or €28 per electric vehicle and year.
 Cost savings from using V2G amount to €9m/year or €10 per BEV per year.
 Conversely, if electric car owners connect their vehicles to charging points only if the battery is nearly drained and must be charged in order to use electric power for as many subsequent journeys as possible (here termed "infrequent charging"), the cost savings from market-led charging are reduced by 17% and the cost savings from V2G by 85%, compared to frequent charging.
-This analysis does not consider IT costs, nor the costs for modifying the charging systems to use market-led charging or V2G.
+The effects of electric vehicles on the CO2 Emissions depend on the fact whether additional renewable power generation is constructed for the additional electricity demand.